paypal/data-contract-template/README.md

 ## Executive summary
 This project describes the **data contract** being used in the implementation of Data Mesh at [PayPal](https://about.pypl.com/).
 It is available for you as an Apache 2.0 license.
 Contributions are welcome!

+## Discover the template
+Discover the [template](https://github.com/paypal/data-contract-template/blob/main/docs/README.md).
+This file contains the explanation and several examples.

 ## What is a Data Contract?

+### The basics of a data contract
 A data contract defines the agreement between a data producer and consumer.
 A data contract contains several sections:
 * Fundamentals.
 * Schema.